maswiebe/maswiebe.github.io/_posts/2025-07-25-land_model.md

 ![](https://michaelwiebe.com/assets/land_model/sec_dem_apt.png){:width="100%"}

-Adding up the sector demand curves horizontally, we get aggregate demand for apartment-zoned land.
+Adding up the sector demand curves horizontally, we get aggregate demand for apartment-zoned land (see below).
-In the upper curved segment we will get a corner solution where apartment developers buy only apartment-zoned land, and house developers buy only house-zoned land.
+In the upper-left curved segment we will get a corner solution where apartment developers buy only apartment-zoned land, and house developers buy only house-zoned land.
-The bottom curved segment is the interior solution where both developers buy apartment-zoned land.
+The horizontal segment is the interior solution where both developers buy apartment-zoned land and prices are equal. bottom-right curved

 ![](https://michaelwiebe.com/assets/land_model/agg_dem_apt.png){:width="100%"}